 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ramboll Group A/S reported total carbon emissions of approximately 134,536,000 kg CO2e.
-This figure includes 2,700,000 kg CO2e from Scope 1 emissions, 3,649,000 kg CO2e from Scope 2 emissions, and a significant 128,187,000 kg CO2e from Scope 3 emissions, which encompasses areas such as business travel and purchased goods and services.
-Ramboll has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2040.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 53.9% by 2030, using 2019 as the baseline year.
-Additionally, it aims to cut Scope 3 emissions from fuel and energy-related activities and business travel by 27.5% within the same timeframe.
-Notably, Ramboll plans to reduce Scope 3 emissions from the use of sold products by 55% per ton produced.
-Furthermore, Ramboll is committed to ensuring that 70% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2028.
-Long-term, the company aims for a 90% reduction in absolute emissions across all scopes by 2040, again referencing 2019 levels.
-These initiatives reflect Ramboll's dedication to sustainability and its proactive approach to addressing climate change within the professional services sector.
+In 2023, Ramboll reported total carbon emissions of approximately 134,127,000 kg CO2e.
+This figure includes 2,700,000 kg CO2e from Scope 1 emissions, 3,649,000 kg CO2e from Scope 2 emissions, and a significant 127,778,000 kg CO2e from Scope 3 emissions, which encompasses areas such as business travel (24,813,000 kg CO2e) and purchased goods and services (92,601,000 kg CO2e).
+Ramboll has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2040, a decade earlier than the 2050 target set by many in the industry.
+Their near-term targets, approved by the Science Based Targets initiative (SBTi), include a 53.9% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, based on 2019 levels.
+Additionally, they aim to reduce Scope 3 emissions from fuel and energy-related activities and business travel by 27.5%, and Scope 3 emissions from the use of sold products by 55% per ton produced within the same timeframe.
+Ramboll's long-term goal is to achieve a 90% reduction in absolute emissions across all scopes by 2040, further solidifying their commitment to climate action and sustainability in the professional services sector.

 Access structured emissions data, company-specific emission factors, and source documents